Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 Unlike REST 😴 a GraphQL 😎 server would use a single ☝️ endpoint to serve all of it's resources.

-The sample API we looked used at least three routes and the Star Wars API had 5.
+The sample API we looked at used at least three routes and the Star Wars API had 5.

 <!-- > -->

-If SWAPI used GraphQL 😎 <br> it would only use a single end point:
+If SWAPI used GraphQL 😎 <br> it would only use a single ☝️ end point:

 - https://swapi.dev/api/